 Rookie Recap Weekly

-Welcome, fellow IDP fantasy owners to Volume 9 of my newest weekly article.
-For those of you just reading this for the first time, each week I am going to recap the top performances of a handful of rookies.
-We will look at how they did the past week, what it means going forward and, most importantly, the impact in the fantasy world.
+Welcome fellow IDP fantasy owners to volume 7 of my newest weekly article.
+For those of you just reading this for the first time, each week I am going to recap the top performances of a handful of rookies. e will look at how they did the past week, what it means going forward and, most importantly, the impact in the fantasy world.
 I hope this will help your fantasy rosters.
 Let’s jump right into this week’s write up.

-Thanks for reading my article.
-If enjoyed it, you can read more of my articles below on my author page.
-You can also follow me on social media, on Twitter at Hollywood @DFF_DWin, on Facebook on my IDPNation page, on Reddit in the fantasy football IDP sub I’m user KingTitan1 and you can tune in each week and listen to the IDP EdgeCrushers podcast that I co-host.
+Thanks for reading my article and if enjoyed it, you can read more of my articles at dynastyfootballfactory.com.
+You can also follow me on Twitter at Hollywood@DFF_DWin, on Facebook on my IDPNation page, on Reddit in the fantasy football IDP sub I’m user KingTitan1 and you can tune in each week and listen to the IDP EdgeCrushers podcast that I co-host.
 Feel free to hit me up with any questions that you have, as I’m always glad to help fellow IDPers.